Na navigaci | Klávesové zkratky

 set => $value > new DateTimeImmutable

-? throw new InvalidArgumentException('Birth date cannot be in future');
+? throw new InvalidArgumentException('Birth in the future?
+Nice sci-fi!')

 : $value;